 You will need your MailChimp API key and list ID.
 You’ll also need to indicate which checkbox field is being used to subscribe a user.
 A dropdown list will list all checkbox fields in your registration form (except for the TOS field).
 From this list, choose the checkbox that is intended for MailChimp subscription opt-in.
 If no checkbox fields exist, it will tell you to create one.
 This can be done in the fields tab.

-List ID: Each MailChimp has a unique List ID.
+List ID (required): Each MailChimp has a unique List ID.
 This is the number that you need to tell MailChimp which list is being managed through the API.
 The WP-Members MailChimp Extension currently only allows you to manage one list.
 More more information on retrieving your List ID from MailChimp, see this topic in the MailChimp knowledgebase.

-Subscribe Field: This setting allows you to define which checkbox field from your registration form is the subscribe field.
+Subscribe Field (required): This setting allows you to define which checkbox field from your registration form is the subscribe field.
 (You must select a field for the user to opt-in to the list.
 Users are not automatically added.)
 If you do not have any checkbox fields set up in your registration form, this selector will indicate that you need to create one.
 IMPORTANT: If you later change the checked value of this field in the plugin’s fields tab, you will need to re-save the MailChimp settings to also update this value.

 Double Opt-in: MailChimp by default will send your user an email confirming their subscription.
 If you do not want to send this message, uncheck this option.
 Please note that if you are flagged for abuse by MailChimp, one thing they look at will be whether or not you send the double opt-in confirmation.
 If you don’t and you have a lot of spam complaints, that’s probably going to lead to them shutting off your account.